Moving to France to work? Find out if you need a visa or permit to work in France and the procedures for applying for a French work permit.

 Students can take on part-time paid work during their course (a maximum of 964 hours a year).
-You may need to get a visa to enter France and study at a university (check here to find out if you do); there are different types of visas, depending on the course you’ll be taking.
+You may need to get a visa to enter France and study at a university; there are different types of visas, depending on the course you’ll be taking.
 For more information, see Studying in France: student visas and work permits.

-You must be registered as a student with a university in your home country and the internship must be related to your studies.
-While most internships are unpaid, you are allowed to receive a small allowance from the employer.
+You must be a student with a university in your home country and the internship must relate to your studies.
+While most internships are unpaid, you can receive a small allowance from the employer.
 You need to have an internship (convention de stage) signed by you, your employer in France and your school or college in your home country, as well as proof of financial security (approximately €615 per month), flight reservations, and proof of accommodation.

 If you have a master’s degree or above, and you are going to be carrying out research or teaching at university level, then you are eligible for temporary scientific activity residence permit (carte de séjour temporaire ‘mention scientifique’).
-This is valid for one year but can be renewed yearly for up to four years.
+This is valid for one year and is renewable annually for up to four years.

-Note: It’s possible that this specific permit will now be included in the researchers qualification category of the passeport talent permit above.
+It’s possible that this specific permit will now be included in the researchers qualification category of the passeport talent permit.

 Seasonal workers permit

 If you are employed with a seasonal contract lasting more than three months, then you are eligible for a residence permit valid for three years, which is renewable for further three-year periods.
 It allows you to work in seasonal employment for a maximum of six months out of every 12.
-You are only allowed to stay in France for six months each year, with your normal residence outside of France, although you are allowed to have several contracts in succession, provided that you do not exceed six months out of one year in total.
-Your family are not allowed to join you.
+You may only stay in France for six months each year, with your normal residence outside of France, although you are allowed to have several contracts in succession, provided that you do not exceed six months out of one year in total.
+Your family may not join you.